Jimboomba: Sport and recreation

 A number of well-known sporting teams represent the local area, including the Jimboomba Thunder, the rugby league club that plays home games at Jimboomba Park and the Jimboomba Redbacks AFL club that plays home games at Glenlogan Park.
 Glenlogan Park is also home to the Jimboomba Cricket Club.

 There are large numbers of horses kept on or near residential properties for riding, for pleasure and for competition.

 Jimboomba is home to the Jimboomba X Stadium, Jimboomba's own extreme sports outdoor venue.
 Holding events such as 2014 QLD Supercross Championship, 2015 QLD Stadium X Series & two rounds of the 2015 Australian Supercross Championship, Jimboomba X Stadium is located at Hills International College grounds.
 The opening round of the 2016 Australian Supercross Championship is set to be held at the Jimboomba X Stadium on 17 September.

 In popular culture

-In Civilization: Beyond Earth, "Jimboomba" is the default name for the second colony established by the Polystralian faction.
+In the video game Civilization: Beyond Earth (2014), "Jimboomba" is the default name for the second colony established by the Polystralian faction.